Top Fishing Gadgets: Fishing News 09-13-2022

 In the southern Gaza Strip, Israeli navy ships attacked several Palestinian fishing boats, kidnapped four fishermen, and confiscated two fishing boats.
 Two fishermen were also detained by the Egyptian Navy.

 According to media reports, the Israeli Navy fired live rounds and gas bombs at the fishing boats, causing damage, before abducting four fishermen and seizing two boats near Rafah and Khan Younis.

-Bayan Khamis Bakr, Rami Ezzat Bakr, Mahmoud Yahia Bakr, and Mohammad Nahedh Bakr have been identified as the abducted fishermen.
+Bayan Khamis Bakr, Rami Ezzat Bakr, Mahmoud Yahia Bakr, and Mohammad Nahedh Bakr have been identified as abducted fishermen.

 The fishermen went missing late Monday night, and Palestinians began searching for them, only to learn later that they had been apprehended by the Israeli Navy and taken to an interrogation facility in Ashdod Port.